Transportation Improvement Program (TIP)

 The 2013 TIP contains approximately 880 projects totaling about $16.9 billion.
 The TIP is also financially constrained.
 Please find below the TIP and conformity documentation.

-Copies of the 2013 TIP and Transportation-Air Quality Conformity Analysis are available for review at the MTC-ABAG Library, 101 Eighth Street, Oakland, California.
-For more information, or for the location of the library closest to you, call MTC’s Public Information Office at 510-817-5757.
+Copies of the 2013 TIP and Transportation-Air Quality Conformity Analysis are available for public review at the MTC-ABAG Library, 101 Eighth Street, Oakland, and at major public libraries (PDF) in each of the nine Bay Area counties.

 Metropolitan Transportation Commission • 101 Eighth Street, Oakland, California 94607